njamesgeorge1223/Crowdfunding-Goal-Analysis-in-Excel/README.TECHNICAL.md

 ----

-The completed analysis is in the Excel file, Crowdfunding Analysis.xlsx; the Images folder contains images from that Excel file; and the Resources folder has the unprocessed starter Excel file.
+The completed analysis is in the Excel Workbook, Crowdfunding Analysis.xlsx; the Images folder contains images from the Excel Workbook; and the Resources folder has the unprocessed starter Excel Workbook.
 The report is in the text file, README.md, and the Word Document, CrowdfundingAnalysisReport.docx.

 ----